ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_doc/v2-filters.md

 experimental sets could be grouped into local “dictionaries”, which could be addressed through a local identifier.
 The only requirement is that each custom filter term contains a unique identifier that can be used in Beacon requests.

-`FuzzyFilters` are implementations of classifiers which allow for some alternatives in matching and mostly can be drop-ins where ontologies are incomplete, or to allow `OR`-style queries where such a mechanism doesn't exist.
+* `FuzzyFilters` are implementations of classifiers which allow for some alternatives in matching and mostly can be drop-ins where ontologies are incomplete.
+Logically, through the potential matching of multiple values they provide a limited alternative mechanism to allow `OR`-style queries.

 ### Using filters in Beacon requests